Improved Means for Achieving Deteriorated Ends

 Companies looking for ways to build faster with AI to me just begs the question of "why is speed the determining factor for your business"?
 In my experience companies aren't failing to profit because they can't deliver fast enough but because their ideas aren't good enough to move the needle.
 Among other issues.
 Being able to experiment quickly is valuable but without careful measurement, thought, and preparation, it turns into flailng.

-I think measuring speed feels good because it can be used to power any other goal.
+It's understandable how we fall into this trap though.
+Speed feels good because it can be used to power any other goal.
+Velocity is a quantifiable metric.
 But the worst dysfunctions I saw in my time at Calendly had nothing to do with speed and everything to do with internal communication, alignment, and ownership.
 I'm willing to bet that at most SaaS companies, the part where the most value is being lost is understanding the customer problem and communicating about it, not the build step.
-But that's definitely harder to measure.
+But that's much harder to observe.

-On a social level, I think it is assuming a set of values the population doesn't hold.
+Ultimately, I see LLM proponents assume a set of values the population doesn't hold.
 I have seen technologists I respect express optimism about the forward progress of AI that ignores the fact most people do not want to manage prompts or agents.
 I find that a lot of smart people are captivated by this thinking but unable to imagine the perspective of someone who disagrees or feels differently.
+Most creative people did not enter their field to guide an incompetent intern.

 Is this what my parents felt like?
 I'm left with uncomfortable questions about my youth.
 Was I excited by technology simply because it afforded me a chance to have more agency?
 At the end of the day, I'll respect my engineers if they decide they want to use AI.
 They're the ones responsible for doing the work.
 But I hope that I, and leadership figures above me, don't start telling people the best tools to use to do their job.